joshcallawaydev/memory_game/docs/TESTING.md

 Further to this you can click a card after its open and it will close.
 I would to add more validation so this does not hapen.

+I would have also liked to have presented the scores automatically, without the need to refresh the page.
+All features that can be implemented in later releases.

 ![A image of the card flip bug](../assets/images/bug1.png)

+Thank you for taking the time to read through my testing.